How Much Is the Average Slip and Fall Settlement in Pennsylvania?

 Why Most Cases Settle

 Litigation is a big expense for insurance companies.
 They must consider the costs of conducting a trial versus settling.
 Often, the legal fees alone outweigh the settlement.
-As a result, insurers have the inclination to settle cases.
+As a direct result of, insurers have the inclination to settle cases.

 However, they want to settle as cheaply as possible.
 To accomplish this, they must establish a strong negotiating position.